5 Digital Technologies, That Are Trending During COVID-19

 It is for this reason; we present to you the technological trends which have shown their usefulness during the lockdown across the globe:

-1. Remote work or Telework
+1. Remote Work or Telework

 During this period of the pandemic, lockdown forced us to stay at home and most companies had to implement remote working policies for their employees.
-Remote work was facilitated using technologies such as virtual private networks (VPN), cloud technology, collaborative work tools, and more.

 Currently, several collaborative work tools are available on the market.
 Zoom and Google Meet video conferencing tools suddenly became a household name.

-The most important thing with teleworking is that it is no longer necessary to go out or move around to carry out the various professional tasks.
+The most important thing with teleworking is that it is no longer necessary to go out or move around to carry out various professional tasks.

 Telework also represented challenges for companies such as the confidentiality of personal data and technical assistance in the event of a problem with the use of the tool.

-2. Online purchases and deliveries by robot or drone
+2. Online Purchases and Deliveries by Robot or Drone

 Given this situation, online shopping must be supported by a robust logistics system because delivery in person is not protected and it is a risk.

 This ensures there is no contact with the person and hence the spread of the virus can be contained.

 There are also the drones that were used to make the delivery to protect human workers from the coronavirus and ensure prompt service to customers.

-In most parts of the world, where advanced methods like drones or robots were not available, retail stores moved to E-commerce and introduced contactless delivery through humans.
+In most parts of the world, where advanced methods like drones or robots were not available, retail stores moved to eCommerce and introduced contactless delivery through humans.

 With this pandemic situation, education has radically changed with the development of online learning, where classes are conducted over distance and on digital platforms to ensure that education is not disrupted by quarantine measures.

 Several professionals took up to this tool for upskilling and learning something new in their spare time during the lockdown.

 Since the start of the pandemic, remote monitoring of patients has accelerated screening for infection, followed by tracing and isolation of potential carriers.

 One thing is certain, telehealth requires a certain level of technical knowledge to function, as well as a good Internet connection.

 Telehealth and healthcare apps are proving to be an effective way to contain the spread of COVID-19 while providing essential primary care.

-5. Online and contactless payment
+5. Online and Contactless Payment

 With this situation, several companies have promoted contactless payment deployments, which allow customers to pay via a smartphone or a payment card without swiping or inserting a card in the store.